Realistic Book Simulation

 Definition

 Realistic book simulation is a 3D rendering technique that replicates the visual and interactive qualities of a physical book on screen.
 This includes page curling during turns, shadows along the spine, paper texture effects, and depth perspective that makes a flat digital document feel tangible.
-It transforms static pages into an experience that mimics holding an actual book.
+Rather than a simple slide transition or flat [page-flip animation](/glossary/page-flip-animation), realistic simulation models how paper actually behaves — bending, casting shadows, and revealing page thickness.
+The result transforms static pages into an experience that closely mimics holding and flipping through an actual book, engaging readers on a sensory level that flat viewers cannot match.

 Why It Matters